kyumin133/audio-nimbus/README.md

 ![color 3](docs/screenshots/color_3.png)

 ## Future Work
-### Waveforms
-SoundCloud displays waveforms for the song, which would be a nice visual touch.
 ### Playlists
 Currently, the app simply plays the next track listed on the main page.
 It would be nice if users could create playlists and play only the tracks there.